zzyzek/sandbox/rng/Notes.md

 * $\text{runtime}( \text{Alg}( DT(V) ) _ {RNG} ) = O( |V|^2 )$ (Delaunay triangulation speedup)

-NOTE: I don't know what JT is smoking but it looks like $d=2, L _ 2, O(n)$ is completely missed in the table, even though he talks about it explicitely.
+NOTE: I don't know what JT is smoking but it looks like $d=2, L _ 2, O(n)$ is completely missed in the table, even though he talks about it explicitly.
 I also don't trust that a generic condition $d=3, L _ 2, O(n)$ hadn't been discovered at that point.

 ### KN85